ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/installation.md

 #### Custom

+You must select this option if you are upgrading from a previous API Gateway version.
+For more details, see the [API Gateway Upgrade Guide](/docs/apim_installation/apigw_upgrade/).

 Select this option to customize which components are installed.
 You can install each API Gateway component separately.
 The API Gateway installer enables you to perform the following:

 * [Install the API Gateway server](/docs/apim_installation/apigtw_install/install_gateway/)